syedayazsa/iris-prediction-service/README.md

 Implementation of a distributed caching layer (like Redis) could improve response times for frequent predictions.
 Edge caching through a CDN could reduce latency for global users.
 Query result caching could optimize repeated predictions.
 Implementation of request coalescing could reduce load during high-concurrency scenarios.

 ### Documentation and Developer Experience
-The API documentation could be enhanced with interactive examples using tools like Swagger UI.
-Addition of performance benchmarking tools would help clients understand scaling characteristics.
+The API documentation could be added as the ML Service gets more complex.
+Addition of performance benchmarking tools would help understand scaling characteristics.